data-wizard-AKP/Sales_analysis_with_python/README.md

  ## Key Objectives

 -Customer Behavior Analysis
-• Explored how demographics (age, gender, marital status) influence bike buying.
+• Analyzed how demographic factors such as age, gender, and marital status influence product category preferences in purchasing behavior.
-• Evaluated the effect of lifestyle factors like commute distance, car ownership, and home ownership.
+• Evaluated the impact of occupation on purchasing behavior, identifying that most buyers work in the IT, Healthcare, and Aviation sectors.

 -Predictive Modeling
-• Built a classification model to predict whether a customer would purchase a bike.
+• Built a classification model to predict whether a customer is likely to purchase products from key categories such as Food, Clothing, or Electronics based on their demographic and occupational data.
 • Analyzed variable importance to identify the top influencing factors.

 -Customer Segmentation
-• Grouped customers by similar profiles for targeted marketing.
+• Grouped customers by similar profiles and age group for targeted marketing.
 • Used clusters to identify high-potential segments for campaign targeting.

 -Business Insights
 • Recommended strategies for personalized offers and better engagement.
-• Identified key factors such as income, education level, and occupation that impact buying decisions.
+• Identified key factors such as Gender, Age Group, and occupation that impact buying decisions.

 -Tools Used
-• Pandas – Data cleaning,matplotlib & Seborn - for analysis and visualisations
+• Pandas – for data cleaning and manipulation; NumPy – for numerical operations; Matplotlib & Seaborn – for data analysis and visualizations.

+# This project demonstrates how customer data can be leveraged to drive data-backed decisions in retail and marketing environments.

+## Key Tasks Performed
+✅ Removed duplicate  records
+✅ rename column'Marital_Status'to'Shaadi'
+✅ Formatted data type of Amount column into integer format ✅ Filtered out records
+✅ Removed entries with missing or invalid field like unnamed1 ✅ Handled missing values by replacing them with empty strings

+Technologies Used
+• Python
+• Pandas
+• Numpy
+## Outcome
+The cleaned dataset is now suitable for customer analysis and targeted communication.
+This project highlights practical data wrangling skills essential for real-world business scenarios.
+This project involved cleaning and preprocessing using Python and the Pandas library.
+The dataset was loaded from an CSV file and contained User_ID,,Cust_name,Product_ID,Gender,Age_Group,Age,Marital_Status,State,Zone,Occupation,Product_Category,Orders,Amount,Statusunnamed1.
+The goal was to prepare the data for further use in outreach, analysis by ensuring quality and consistency.
+Key Tasks Performed

+# Skills: Python (Programming Language) · Pandas (Software)